RosterElf Logo

 • Note any rest break entitlements (short paid breaks)

-• Consider industry-specific rules (e.g., transport, healthcare)
+• Consider industry-specific rules (e.g., hospitality, healthcare)

 2